Class 10 > Science Class 10 > Overview: Life Processes - 2

 Blood Pressure

-• Blood pressure during systole is termed systolic pressure and during diastole, it is called diastolic pressure.
-The normal systolic pressure is 120 mm of Hg and diastolic pressure is 80 mm of Hg.
+• The heart's contraction is known as systole, while its relaxation is referred to as diastole.
+Blood pressure during systole is called systolic pressure, and during diastole, it is termed diastolic pressure.
+The standard systolic pressure is 120 mm of Hg, and diastolic pressure is 80 mm of Hg.

 Lymph

-Lymph is a light yellow viscous fluid that is formed by the passage of some fluid from blood capillaries into intercellular spaces in the tissues through the pores present in the walls of capillaries.
+• Lymph is a colorless, light yellow, viscous fluid formed when some fluid passes from blood capillaries into intercellular spaces in the tissues through pores in the capillary walls.
+It contains less protein than blood plasma.

-• It also carries waste products and drains excess fluid from the extracellular space back into the blood.
+• Lymph carries digested and absorbed fat from the intestine and drains excess fluid from the extracellular space back into the blood.

-• In plants, xylem transports minerals and water from roots to other parts of the plant while phloem transports food manufactured in leaves to other plant parts and storage organs.
+• Xylem transports minerals and water from roots to other parts of the plant, while phloem transports the products of photosynthesis from leaves to other parts and storage organs.

 • Xylem tissue consists of four components: xylem vessels, xylem tracheids, xylem fibers, and xylem parenchyma.

-• The translocation of food and other substances takes place in the sieve tubes with the help of adjacent companion cells both in upward and downward directions.
-Material like sucrose is transferred into phloem tissue by using ATP.
+• Translocation of food and other substances takes place in the sieve tubes with the help of adjacent companion cells, in both upward and downward directions.
+Material like sucrose is transferred into phloem tissue using energy from ATP, which increases the osmotic pressure of the tissue, causing water to move into it.
+This pressure moves the material in the phloem to tissues with less pressure.

 Try yourself: